awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### AWSCodeBuildDeveloperAccess<a name="developer-access-policy"></a>

-`AWSCodeBuildDeveloperAccess` – Allows access to all of the functionality of CodeBuild and project and report group\-related resources\.
+The `AWSCodeBuildDeveloperAccess` policy allows access to all of the functionality of CodeBuild and project and report group\-related resources\.
 This policy does not allow users to delete CodeBuild projects or report groups, or related resources in other AWS services, such as CloudWatch Events\.
 We recommend that you apply this policy to most users\.

 The `AWSCodeBuildDeveloperAccess` policy contains the following policy statement: